ghattab/EvalPBSM/README.md

 ### Install docker container
 The PBSM approach used for the evaluation is available as a Docker [container](https://github.com/ssuwelack/msml-docker-runtime).
 1. Install the Docker framework for your Linux distribution.
 Further details can be found on the Docker homepage.
-For Ubuntu Linux there is the possibility to use either [pre-configured](www.ubuntuupdates.org/ppa/docker) packages or run a [manual](http://docs.docker. com/installation/ubuntulinux/) installation
+For Ubuntu Linux there is the possibility to use either [pre-configured](www.ubuntuupdates.org/ppa/docker) packages or run a [manual](http://docs.docker.com/installation/ubuntulinux/) installation
-2. To avoid the use of `sudo` in front of the docker commands grant access to a user using: `$ sudo usermod −aG docker username` (Log out for the changes to take effect)
+2. To avoid the use of `sudo` in front of the docker commands, you may grant access to a user using: `$ sudo usermod −aG docker username` (Log out for the changes to take effect)
 3. Pull the SOFA container from the Docker Hub using: `$ docker pull ssuwelack/msml_sofa` or clone it from Github using `$ git clone https://github.com/ssuwelack/msml−docker−runtime.git`.

 ### Run container